by: Susan Gast / Author, Blogger at Beesville Books, Bored Boomers, and a Food Dehydrating Fanatic!

 I then took another photo, just an hour later, of the same piece of beef to show you how limp it was after rehydrating!

-Beef is a great way to get your protein, but it can be tough to chew if it's not properly rehydrated.
-The best way to rehydrate beef is to soak it in water )or beef stock, as mentioned) for 30 minutes, or until it's soft enough to eat.
+Eating dehydrated beef is a great way to get your protein, but it can be tough to chew if it's not properly rehydrated.
+The best way to rehydrate beef is to soak it in water (or beef stock, as mentioned) for 30 minutes, or until it's soft enough to eat.

-You can also add extra flavor to the water, like soy sauce or BBQ sauce, and Better than Bouillon stock, to make it even more delicious.
-Once it's softened, you can eat it as is or add it to your favorite recipe.
+You can also add extra flavor to the water by adding soy sauce or BBQ sauce, or Better than Bouillon stock, to make it even more delicious.
+Once it's softened, you can eat it as is or add it to your favorite recipe(s).

 Years ago, I recall this story about a granddaughter who wanted to learn how to cook beef.
 She asked her mom how to do it.